 What is employee engagement?

 Essentially employee engagement is all about the emotional commitment that an employee has to an organisation and its goals.
 It also refers to the work an organisation does in trying to establish the right conditions for staff to optimise their work efforts each day, fully commit to their organisation’s goals and values, and be motivated to contribute to that organisation’s success.
 The thinking here is that fully engaged staff are much more likely to be productive and higher performing.

 Employee engagement needs to be based on trust, integrity, two-way commitment and communication between an organisation and its members.
-It’s an approach that should increase the chances of business success, contributing to organisational and individual performance, productivity and well-being.
+It’s an approach that should increase the chances of business success, improving employee experience and contributing to organisational and individual performance, productivity and well-being.
 It’s also something you should be able to measure, nurture and dramatically increase as a result.

 Why create an employee engagement action plan?

 While we’ve communicated the value of employee engagement, we cannot overstate the importance of having an action plan.

 Essentially, with an employee engagement action plan you’re able to.

 - Identify, prioritise and talk through the key engagement drivers

 - Commit to those changes that will have greatest impact